 “We are, as an audience, in the end “masculinized” by and through the very figure by and through whom we were earlier “feminized”.
 The same body does for both, and that body is female.”
 (57) Ripley has not so much defended the patriarchy as defeated a common enemy, temporarily becoming a masculine figure for the duration of the final confrontation in order to draw on the power traditionally granted only to male heroes.
 If any proof were needed then her use of a blatantly phallic dart gun provides it.
 Once the Alien has been destroyed, she reverts to being a feminine, and above all, a maternal figure.
 In this context we can see how Ripley’s fractured identity is re-stabilised in this penultimate shot by the presence of the cat, an affirmation of her femininity and a reminder of the recurring theme throughout the film.
 It is an image of mother and child.

 In this essay I have argued for an alternative reading of Alien that constructs a unified theory by applying specific historical context to the analysis.
-I believe this has been lacking, although not entirely absent, in the previous critical analyses of the film.
+I believe this context has been lacking, although not entirely absent, in the previous critical analyses of the film.
 Carol Clover has identified the studied application and subtle manipulation of slasher film conventions in Alien, (58) and the influence of the slasher genre is an indicator of the extent to which the film can be considered as a product of the zeitgeist.
 Clover has shown that the slasher genre has considerable historical specificity, and I believe the same is true of Alien.
-However, critics have been reluctant to investigate this aspect of the film – and when they have broached it they have discussed broad relations only, preferring to limit the discourse to a specific theoretical framework.
+However, critics have often been reluctant to investigate this aspect of the film – and when they have broached it they have discussed broad relations only, preferring to limit the discourse to a specific theoretical framework.
 James Kavanagh, for example, presents only conjecture:

 “Aids is everywhere in the film.
 It’s in the danger surrounding sex and drugs.
 It’s in the metaphor of a deadly organism attacking an all-male community.
 It’s in the iconography of the shaven heads.”
 (62) Likewise, Catherine Constable has made an analysis of the imagery of morphology in Alien Resurrection and argued that the film references the emergent technologies of cloning and genetic engineering to explore alternate models of identity.
 (63) It gives the film an unexpected relevance with regard to contemporary anxieties about how these technologies will affect the future of the body as a unique and self-determining entity.

 Filmmakers and critics alike have recognised the Alien’s potency as a representation of body horror with the power to evoke a multitude of anxieties about human biology.
 As the critical analysis of the Alien saga reveals, the precise nature of the horror changes within the context of each film, and this is what makes the Alien so powerful and enduring – and so problematic.
-Each film has been able to derive new meaning from the figure of the Alien, as its presence transforms each new terrain into a fertile landscape in which contemporary issues relating to the body can be explored.
-J. P. Telotte has argued that the ‘specular space’ of the screen and the ‘blind space’ of the psyche are combined to greatest effect in the fantasy genres of science fiction and horror.
+Each film has been able to derive new meaning from the figure of the Alien, its presence transforming the terrain into a fertile landscape in which contemporary issues relating to the body can be explored.
+J. P. Telotte has argued that the ‘specular space’ of the screen and the ‘blind space’ of the psyche are combined to greatest effect in the genres of science fiction and horror.